Silmaen/VoxelWorld/README.md

 ### Update to latest

-To automatically update the dependencies, you an run `python3 -u ci/DependencyCheck.py` that will communicate with the remote server to get the latest dependencies according to the current platform.
+To automatically update the dependencies, you can run `python3 -u ci/DependencyCheck.py` that will communicate with the remote server to get the latest dependencies according to the current platform.

 The description of dependencies is located in [depmanager.yml](depmanager.yml).